-The case just described used a continent distribution consisting of a single spherical cap, centered at the equator, which covered 35% of the area of the globe.
-To add a bit more realism a second case is presented, one that preserves the parameter values of the first case but instead of a circular cap uses a Pangeanlike continent distribution.
-Fig. 6 displays snapshots at 50 and 100 days of the water/land surface height relative to nominal (initial) sea level in (a) and (b); instantaneous thickness of sediment suspended by the turbulent flow (c), (d); cumulative bedrock erosion (e), (f); and net cumulative deposition of sediment (g), (h).
-Arrows denote the mean water column velocity in (a) and (b) and water velocity at the base of the water column in (c)-(h).
+The case just described used a continent distribution consisting of a single spherical cap, centered at the equator, which covered 38% of the area of the globe.
+To add a bit more realism a second case is presented, one that preserves the parameter values of the first case but instead of a circular cap uses a Pangean-like continent distribution.
+Fig. 6 displays snapshots at 50 and 100 days of the water surface height relative to nominal (initial) sea level (a, b); water depth (c, d); cumulative bedrock erosion (e, f); instantaneous thickness of sediment suspended by the turbulent flow suspended (g, h); net cumulative deposition of sediment (i, j); and the topography of the continental surface as erosion and deposition and isostatic compensation jointly act to alter it (k, l).
+Arrows denote the mean water column velocity in (a, b) and water velocity at the base of the water column in (c-l).